archway-network/archway-docs/docs/create/getting-started/install.md

 To build `archwayd` you can either install it from source or using the `drewstaylor/archwayd` [Docker](https://www.docker.com/ "Docker Homepage") container.

 :::caution
-**Note:** For the moment Archway can only be installed by pulling from Dockerhub.
+**Note:** For the moment Archway can only be installed by pulling from Docker Hub.
 E.g. `docker pull drewstaylor/archwayd:latest`

 Installing `archwayd` from source, coming soon!